Wolfsmund: Reception

-On Anime News Network, Rebecca Silverman gave volume 1 an overall grade of B, calling it "brutal", saying that it "pulls few punches and hits you in the gut" and recommending it to "fans of historical fiction that pays attention to the history or those looking for some well done seinen".
-Also on Anime News Network, Silverman gave volume 6 an overall grade of A−, calling it "harsh and difficult...and still nearly impossible to put down."
-On manga-news.com, the series has a staff rating of 17.33 out of 20.
+On Anime News Network, Rebecca Silverman gave the first volume an overall grade of B, calling it "brutal", saying that it "pulls few punches and hits you in the gut" and recommending it to "fans of historical fiction that pays attention to the history or those looking for some well done seinen".
+Also on Anime News Network, Silverman gave the sixth volume an overall grade of A−, calling it "harsh and difficult...and still nearly impossible to put down."